 Theft of livestock and machinery is a very serious crime, with serious consequences for the farmer.
-To put it into perspective, over £2.5m worth of livestock being reported as stolen in 2018 and in excess of £m's worth of machinery per annum stolen.
+To put it into perspective, over £2.3m worth of livestock was reported as stolen in 2020 and millions of pounds worth of machinery is stolen each year.
 There are many rural communities joining Neighbourhood Watch to help monitor and report any suspicious activities to help the farmers and land owners to protect their property.

 In this section we will explore the facts, consider the actions that can be taken to help prevent these from happening and encourage our communities to report all suspicious behaviour.